Maryland Route 65: Route description

 MD 65 begins at an intersection with MD 34 (Main Street) in the town of Sharpsburg.
 Church Street continues south toward Burnside's Bridge across Antietam Creek.
 MD 65 leaves Sharpsburg and heads north as two-lane undivided Sharpsburg Pike through Antietam National Battlefield, where the highway curves to the northwest and back north while the old alignment of MD 65, Dunker Church Road, continues straight to serve as the main entrance to the battlefield park.
 MD 65 continues north through farmland and scattered residences, passing west of the Washington County Agricultural Education Center, and reaches the village of Fairplay, where the state highway intersects MD 63 (Spielman Road).
-North of the intersection of MD 68 (Lappans Road) in Lappans, the state highway passes Maryland Correctional Institution - Hagerstown.
+North of the intersection of MD 68 (Lappans Road) in Lappans, the state highway passes west of Maryland Correctional Institution - Hagerstown.

 MD 65 passes between residential subdivisions in the community of St. James before reaching a partial cloverleaf interchange with Interstate 70 (I-70, Eisenhower Memorial Highway).
 A park and ride lot is located at the southeast quadrant of the interchange.
 The state highway temporarily expands to a four-lane divided highway through the interchange, south of which the state highway intersects Colonel Henry K. Douglas Drive, which is unsigned MD 65A.
 North of I-70, MD 65 passes east of the Hagerstown Premium Outlets.
 The state highway enters the city of Hagerstown just north of Oak Ridge Drive.
 MD 65 passes east of South Hagerstown High School before reaching its northern terminus at an arbitrary point adjacent to the high school's baseball field.
 The roadway continues north as Potomac Street, passing Rose Hill Cemetery, the Houses At 16-22 East Lee Street, and the Elliot-Bester House on its way toward downtown Hagerstown.

 MD 65 is a part of the National Highway System as a principal arterial from MD 63 at Fairplay north to its northern terminus in Hagerstown.